Crownpeak/Search-G2/search-g2-sdk-javascript-examples/README.md

 ### Configure Crownpeak Search G2 SDK Properties

-Within a new <script/> block in the <body/> of the page, initialize the Search G2 SDK Properties:
+Within a new script block in the body of the page, initialize the Search G2 SDK Properties:

 ```
 <script>